 Whether you had a barium contrast x-ray within the last 4 days

 Description of Test

-If your doctor wants to look at more of your intestines, a small bowel follow-through may be done.
-This means that x-ray pictures are taken every 15-30 minutes while the barium travels further down the intestines.
+If the doctor wants to look at more of the intestines, a small bowel follow-through may be done.
+This means that x-ray pictures are taken every 15 to 30 minutes while the barium travels further down the intestines.

 How Long Will It Take?

 An upper GI series can take 30 minutes to 2 hours.
 A small bowel follow-through can take 1 to 4 hours.